Chilean mail bombs case: Sentence

-Minister Zepeda gave out an prison sentence of 10 years and 300 days against both of the perpetrators for terrorist crimes.
+Minister Zepeda gave out a prison sentence of 10 years and 300 days against both of the perpetrators for terrorist crimes.
 Lenin Guardia's sentence was increased by 61 days for violation of the local Weapons Law, given the unregistered weapons seized at his home.
 On 22 October 2002, the Sixth Chamber of the Santiago Court of Appeals confirmed the sentence, transferring Guardia to serve his sentence in the Punta Peuco prison, originally intended for soldiers convicted of human rights violations.

 On December 20, 2006, Lenin Guardia was transferred from Punta Peuco to the High Security Prison of Santiago, as he himself requested.
 According to a press release,7 Guardia made friends in Punta Peuco with inmates such as Álvaro Corbalán and Carlos Herrera Jiménez, but he requested the transfer citing security reasons, since the other convicts in the compound would have been annoyed by the fact that he received a penalty reduction that has not been granted to them.